The Expanse (novel series): Board game

 An Expanse board game, designed by Geoff Engelstein and published by WizKids, was released in October 2017.
 The authors of the book series collaborated with Engelstein on its development.
 The game focuses on politics, conquest and intrigue similar to the board game Twilight Struggle, although with a shorter playing time.
 Players represent Earth's UN forces, the military of Mars, the O.P.A., and Protogen Inc., each struggling to become the dominant power in the Solar System.
 They use cards and action points to move and place Fleets and expand their Influence in contested areas.
 The cards represent characters and events from the universe of The Expanse, each bearing key images from the show.
 Each character has special abilities that must be correctly exploited in order to gain the upper hand in the struggle for control.

 The Expanse: Doors & Corners Expansion was announced for release by WizKids in February 2019.
 It contains five new modules that can be used independently or in any combination together with the base game.

 Tabletop role-playing game

 The Expanse Roleplaying Game uses the AGE (Adventure Game Engine) system designed by Chris Pramas.
 The core rulebook and Gamemaster's Kit launched on Kickstarter in July 2018 and gathered over $400,000 from their campaign.
 The book was written by game designer Steve Kenson and is published by Pramas' company Green Ronin Publishing.
 The game allows players to create their own character of the various Solar System factions and adventure through the Solar System and beyond at the various settings or even on their own ships.
 It includes a bonus short story by James S. A. Corey titled "The Last Flight of the Cassandra".

-Video game
+Video games

+In 2023, an episodic adventure game called The Expanse: A Telltale Series sets in the universe of the TV series was released by Telltale Games and Deck Nine.

-On June 7, 2025, an announcement trailer was released for "The Expanse: Osiris Reborn", an action role-playing game created by Owlcat Games, set to release on Microsoft Windows, PlayStation 5 and Xbox Series X.
+On June 7, 2025, an announcement trailer was released for The Expanse: Osiris Reborn, an action role-playing game created by Owlcat Games, set to release on Microsoft Windows, PlayStation 5 and Xbox Series X.